pyenv/pyenv/README.md

 ### rbenv rehash ###

-Installs shims for all Ruby binaries known to rbenv (i.e., `~/.rbenv/versions/*/bin/*`).
-Run this command after you install a new version of Ruby, or install a gem that provides binaries.
+Installs shims for all Ruby executables known to rbenv (i.e., `~/.rbenv/versions/*/bin/*`).
+Run this command after you install a new version of Ruby, or install a gem that provides commands.

     $ rbenv rehash

 ### rbenv which ###

-Displays the full path to the binary that rbenv will execute when you run the given command.
+Displays the full path to the executable that rbenv will invoke when you run the given command.

     $ rbenv which irb
     /Users/sam/.rbenv/versions/1.9.3-p327/bin/irb